The Parametrised Complexity of Counting Small Sub-Hypergraphs: Complexity classification for Sub-Hypergraph Counting

 One may verify that $(T,\scB)$ constitutes a tree decomposition of $H$.
-Moreover, each $B_v$ admits a fractional edge-cover of weight at most $\frcoindno(H)+1$, obtained by extending the optimal fractional edge-cover $\xi$ of $S$ by assigning weight $1$ to any $e \in E$ that contains $v$. \end{claimproof}
+Moreover, each $B_v$ admits a fractional edge-cover of weight at most $\frcoindno(H)+1$, obtained by extending the optimal fractional edge-cover $\xi$ of $S$ by assigning weight $1$ to any $e \in E$ that contains $v$. \end{claimproof} Combining \cref{2.21-3,2.21-4} yields $\fhtw(\scH') \le \frcoindno(\scH)+1 < \infty$, which implies the claim. \end{proof}